Top 70 Best Under Stairs Ideas – Storage Designs

 (Never mind the overall state of poor Harry’s home life.)

-And if you’re fortunate enough to have your own under-the-stairs unit, why not reassess it and finally procure that extra locale you’ve always longed for?
+And if you’re fortunate enough to have your own under-the-stairs unit, why not reassess it to come up with design ideas and finally procure that extra space you’ve always longed for?

 Suddenly children’s playrooms and doggy abodes aren’t so frivolous after all, now that you practically have a designated spot waiting to be reimagined.
-Private office or supply cabinet, you deserve to enjoy every inch of your home and inhabit it to its full potential.
+Whether it’s converted to a private office, supply cabinet, or a place to store books, you deserve to enjoy every inch of your home and inhabit it to its full potential.

-So much of those extras and add-ons we desire in life are really just a matter of creative assessment, of rethinking spaces for the potential we may have overlooked.
+So many of those extras and add-ons we desire in life are really just a matter of creative assessment and rethinking available space.
 From the attic to under the stairs, your home can be every bit the manse you’ve always dreamed of.

-The next time you find yourself wishing aloud for (fill in the blank), just turn your gaze to under the stairs, roll up your sleeves, and get to work.
+The next time you find yourself wishing aloud for (fill in the blank), just turn your gaze to the unused space under the stairs, roll up your sleeves, and get to work.

 1. Under Stairs Bookshelf and Bookcase Ideas

 One of the easiest projects you can do under the stairs is to create open shelving or a bookcase.
-You can custom design the layout to suit you and your family’s needs.
-Maybe you need a few large spaces that you can display your art or plant collection on, or perhaps you need several closer shelves to display your book collection.
+You can customize the layout to suit your and your family’s needs.
+Maybe you need a few large spaces where you can display art or plants, or perhaps you need several closer shelves to display books.
 The possibilities are endless when you’re the designer.

 2. Under Stairs Drawer Ideas